John E. Warriner: Author and editor

 Warriner began creating his own textbook on grammar while still a full-time educator.
 Harcourt Brace started publishing the books in 1948, and three series of initially six books each (for grades 7–12) resulted: Warriner's English Grammar and Composition, English Workshop, and finally, Composition: Models and Exercises.
 A 7th volume to Warriner's English Grammar and Composition was added in 1959.

 His success in publishing allowed him to retire from teaching school in 1962, at the age of 55; he continued to edit textbooks, working at his publisher's offices in New York.
 Near the end of his life Warriner lived in both Amagansett, Long Island and on St. Croix, Virgin Islands.
-He was 80 years old when he died died of cancer on July 29, 1987, in St. Croix.
+He was 80 years old when he died of cancer on July 29, 1987, in St. Croix.

 Theoretical approach

 Warriner used Standard English as his point of reference, defining it as the English "used by our best educated and most-respected fellow citizens when they are speaking or writing with greatest care."

 Warriner was a traditional writer and not a speculative theorist.
 He published only one critical article on composition, in 1946.
 His books described principles and techniques of writing, including copious examples, but they were not illustrated or meant to be engaging in terms of graphic design.
-Warriner devoted sections to the paragraph and developing the argument of an essay, but he also described the art of writing letters, the precis, narrative writing, and the research paper.
+Warriner devoted sections to the paragraph and developing the argument of an essay, but he also described the art of writing letters, the précis, narrative writing, and the research paper.
 Later theorists criticized his approach to the paragraph as too formalistic.

 One reviewer described Warriner's approach as follows: "The approach to grammar is formal, that is by definition and rule.
 Levels of usage given are standard, colloquial, and illiterate, and recognition is given to the differences between spoken and written English."
 Warriner himself once wrote: "Properly used, a textbook is an indispensable aid to the teacher who needs it for the abundance of teaching materials it contains and an important asset to the student who knows how to use it for reference."